 The Snap Cafe has an incredibly extensive menu that includes Vietnamese classics, Mexican food, burgers, pizzas, salads, and more.
 Plus coffee, tea, juices, smoothies, beer, and wine.
 It’s impossible not to find something to suit your palate here!

-Another great thing about The Snap Cafe is that it is located in a little courtyard that is filled with cute boutique shops.
+Another great thing about The Snap Cafe is that it is located in a little courtyard filled with cute boutique shops.
 So you can browse after enjoying lunch and some playtime.
-In fact, our favorite baby store in Saigon – Albetta – is here so you have to stop in to have a look!
+Our favorite baby store in Saigon – Albetta – is here so you have to stop in to have a look!

 Cons: All of the tables are outside which means no air-conditioning and mosquitoes during the rainy season.

 Location: 32 Trần Ngọc Diện, Thảo Điền, District 2